BrodaNoel/duix/README.md

 "That's all, folks"

-PS.: Please, don't add Github starts.
-That's a terrible feature that I hope to never see again in 2019.

-PPS.: 10 minutes ago it was Christmas.
+PS: 10 minutes ago it was Christmas.
 This is my gif for te community.